The Betterment Experiment – Results

 Show Me The Money!

-(results as of March 2024 – including dividend reinvestment and after fees)
+(results as of September 2024 – including dividend reinvestment and after fees)

 The blue line in this handy graph shows the results of my real investment at Betterment.
 I started with $100,000*, and am allowing them to suck in and auto-invest another $1000 from my bank account every month as well as reinvest all dividends, to simulate a pretty typical scenario.

-This should help put the 2018, 2020 and 2022-2023 market declines into perspective, which have generated a lot of scary headlines in the financial papers involving the words “plunge” and “worst ever”.
+This should help put the 2018, 2020 and 2022-2023 market declines into perspective, which all generated a lot of scary headlines in the financial papers involving the words “plunge” and “worst ever”.
 This is because newspapers make money off of scaring you, while in fact there is nothing scary at all about a buy-and-hold index fund investment.

-Over the years, the Betterment portfolio has fought an interesting battle: US mega cap stocks (like Apple and NVidia) have gone crazy and outperformed both the rest of our economy, and the rest of the world.
+Over these first ten years, the Betterment portfolio has fought an interesting battle: US mega cap stocks (like Apple and NVidia) have gone crazy and outperformed both the rest of our economy, and the rest of the world.
 Meanwhile, bonds have had a slow decade, due to low interest rates.
 This has handicapped the Betterment allocation relative to a hypothetical helping of purely US stocks.
 Fighting these macroeconomic trends on the positive side, Betterment’s tax loss harvesting and rebalancing has partially made up some of the difference (see below for details on that harvesting).

 In January of 2024, Betterment made a slight change to their default portfolio, going a bit more all-in on the pure US index and reducing the “value tilt”.
 Here’s a screenshot of my account’s allocation before and after this change (click for full image):